markjovis/http2-express/README.md

 # http2-express
 This package adds HTTP/2 support to express.js applications.

 **NOTICE**: This package is fully compatible with the old [http2-express-bridge](https://www.npmjs.com/package/http2-express-bridge).
 You should be able to replace the old package [http2-express-bridge](https://www.npmjs.com/package/http2-express-bridge) with this new one ("**http2-express**") without changing anything in your code, except the package name in the import (see usage below).

+**Version 1.0.1** fixes an issue with h2c (running HTTP/2 without TLS) as reported by rickardkarlsson.
+You should now be able to create a non https server (http2.createServer.....) without any issues.

 ## Installation
 ```bash